 The first step to reducing the risk factors is knowing the risk factors.
 Step one is now done.
-Now is time to tackle each of the risks.
+Now it’s time to tackle each of the risks.
 Start with the easiest risk first.
 By managing customer expectations, the tax preparation business will be able to prevent some of the larger issues.
-After that, setup a merchant account with a tax preparation chargeback detection service.
+After that, set up a merchant account with a tax preparation chargeback detection service.
 Protect the business from all of the customers that slip through the cracks.

 High-Risk Tax Prep Merchant Account

 The tax preparation industry is considered high risk by banks and payment processors.
 This is the case even with mitigation procedures in place.
 Low risk processors will not be able to support this business type.
 They do not have the infrastructure for underwriting to be able to protect themselves or the business if it runs into any issues.
 Because of this, the only option for credit card processing is to partner with a high risk provider.
 The main difference between low risk and high risk providers is the banking relationships that they have.
 Banks that high risk providers have in place are aware of their riskier clientele and are able to provide more leeway and support for them.